LED Media Commander is implemented in a different way than the traditional server/client model.

-Deploying LED Media Commander is done differently from a conventional server/client model.
-Rather than distributing network streams to the wall rendered within Userful, we use the onboard video outputs of the GPU to drive perfectly synchronized content directly to your LED controllers.
-This method has the advantage of leveraging Nvidia Mosaic technology to achieve perfect synchronization across a multi-controller LED wall and Userful’s power content delivery methods and native Source ingestion.
+Instead of delivering a Userful network stream to a wall, it uses the GPU's built-in video output to send perfectly synchronized content directly to the LED controllers.
+This method has the advantage of leveraging Nvidia Mosaic technology to achieve perfect synchronization on a multi-controller LED wall, as well as providing a Userful content delivery method and native source ingestion.

 Display outputs on the Nvidia GPU (Quadro RTX 5000 or above is required for multiple video-outs, or multiple controllers, or more than one 4K output) are fed directly to the LED controllers.
 Note that the controllers must be calibrated ahead of time - consult your partner to ensure this process is completed.

 In the Control Center of your Userful server, you will see a single onboard display .
 This represents the combined video outputs on the Nvidia GPU.
 We do not need to associate or connect any other displays or devices.

 To configure our LED canvas, we now use the Media Commander button in the sidebar: